Kantakii/Jubeat-3D-printed-cab-eddition-/README.md

 ![illustration soldering](https://user-images.githubusercontent.com/92096985/147398442-bcb2d3c5-269a-4be6-897e-b41c507542bb.png)

 STEP 4
 Once the wires are neatly arranged, Attach the "jubeat Base wirelog cut .stl" Part to secure the wires under the frame.
-Use x25(M3x8x6) for nounting.
+Use x25(M3x8x6) for mounting.

 STEP 5
 Construct the buttons.